bruceravel/synchrotron_pop_up_book/script.md

 electrolytes) within the cell.
 The (WW potassium ion channel) is composed of four copies of a protein linked in a ring.
-When a potassium ion enters the pore at one end of the channel, the proteins changes shape in a manner resembling the action of the paper model shown on the next page.
+When a potassium ion enters the pore at one end of the channel, the proteins change shape in a manner resembling the action of the paper model shown on the next page.
 This shape change transports the ion to the other side of the cell wall.